-It may be possible to provide video or audio links or to record the funeral for later.
-Or someone else present to stream the ceremony using their own devise.
-We can also send people an order of service by email or post.
-Please see our blog 'Social distancing, self-isolation, Covid-19 and funeral ceremonies' for further advise and suggestions.
+Most crematoria offer web casting options.
+For other venues we can organise to stream the ceremony using Zoom (depending on mobile phone coverage) or we can record the funeral for later.
+Or we can support someone else present to stream the ceremony using their own device.
+We can also send people an order of service to follow by email or post.

 Can I still choose a coffin?

 At the present time, we are still able to provide a range of coffin choices.
 As the majority of our coffins are made to order - restrictions may be applied according to availability.
 You can find our brochure here CPJ Field coffins